corowne/lorekeeper/README.md

-One of my friends wanted to use lorekeeper but have the character creation be ranzomized so I made this fork to support that.
+One of my friends wanted to use lorekeeper but have the character creation be randomized so I made this fork to support that.

 # Lorekeeper